svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

       ^ ZnResponse redirect: #image

 Before making the actual assignment of the new image to our instance variable we added an extra expression.
 We try parsing the image.
 We are not interested in the result, but we do want to reply with a bad request when the parsing should fail.

+Once we have a form object, the possibilities are almost endless.
+You can query a form for the its size, depth and other elements.
+You can manipulate the form in various ways: scaling, resizing, rotating, flipping, cropping, compositing.
+And you can do all this in an interactive, dynamic environment.

 ## Adding Tests